Gerald Gartlehner: Biography

 Since 2008, Gartlehner has been a professor of evidence-based medicine at the University for Continuing Education Krems, where he is the founder and director of the Department of Evidence-Based Medicine and Evaluation.
 In 2017, the department was named a WHO Collaborating Centre for Evidence-based Medicine.
 Since 2010 he has been the director of Cochrane Austria.

 In 2011, Gartlehner qualified as a university lecturer for epidemiology at the Medical University of Vienna.

 Since 2011, Gartlehner has been deputy director of RTI International - University of North Carolina Evidence-based Practice Center in the United States.

 In 2017 and 2018 Gartlehner was a member of the Board of Trustees of Cochrane.
 Following the controversial expulsion of Peter Gotzsche from Cochrane in 2018, Gartlehner resigned from the Cochrane Board of Trustees, together with three other Board members.

-Gartlehner has teaching appointments at the Sigmund Freud University Vienna, the Karl Landsteiner University of Health Sciences in Krems, Austria, and the Paris Descartes University in Paris, France.
+Gartlehner has teaching appointments at the Sigmund Freud Private University, the Karl Landsteiner University of Health Sciences in Krems, Austria, and the Paris Descartes University in Paris, France.